UN Biodiversity Conference (COP15/COP-MOP10/COP-MOP4) Key Dates

 The UN Biodiversity Conference (Fifteenth meeting of the Conference of the Parties (COP-15) to the Convention on Biological Diversity (CBD)), Tenth meeting of the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol on Biosafety (COP-MOP 10), and the Fourth meeting of the Conference of the Parties serving as the meeting of the Parties to the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (NP-MOP 4) in Kunming, China is being held in two parts.
-Part one took place virtually and in-person, from 11 to 15 October and included a High-Level Segment from 12 to 13 October.
-Part two will be an in-person meeting in Kunming, from 25 April to 8 May 2022.

 The conference will see the adoption of the post-2020 global biodiversity framework.
 The framework provides a strategic vision and a global roadmap for the conservation, protection, restoration and sustainable management of biodiversity and ecosystems for the next decade.